Photo of the Day – Whale Oil Beef Hooked | Whaleoil Media

 The young woman whose arms Singleton cut off has led a chaotic life in and out of the public and media spotlight.
 There is no doubt that this woman suffered the worst kind of Post-Traumatic Stress Disorder, but also that Singleton’s daughter does as well.

-Singleton’s daughter feared her father, and felt some closure when her father died on death row in 2001.
+Singleton’s daughter feared her father, and felt some relief when her father died on death row in 2001.

 But the scars of the things they did to them and to others are harder to heal.
 The shame of it all.
 Intellectually, they know that they are not responsible for what they did or what they were, yet, winning the trophy for the “most evil father in the world” award isn’t something anyone wants to brag about.
 Knowing something intellectually is not the same as accepting it emotionally.